marticliment/UniGetUI/readme.md

 # Features

- - The ability to install packages from Scoop and Winget (the idea is to add more package managers in the future).
+ - WingetUI has the ability to install, update and uninstall packages from Winget, Scoop and Chocolatey.
+WingetUI will also detect if your manually-installed apps can be updated!
- - The ability to upgrade and uninstall previously installed packages — as well as uninstall local PC apps!
+ - It can also upgrade and uninstall previously installed packages — as well as uninstall built-in Windows apps!
- - The ability to both import and export the packages of your choice, so that you can easily install them in the future.
+ - WingetUI has the ability to both import and export the packages of your choice, so that you can easily install them in the future.
- - The user doesn't need to install any of the package managers.
-(Although the app does include the ability to install Scoop for you!)
- - Includes support for managing Scoop buckets.
+ - WingetUI supports managing Scoop buckets with an interface.
- - The user can select the version that they want to install of any particular app.
+ - Install an older version of an app.
+ - WingetUI shows a notification when there are available updates
+ - Manage your updates and installed packages from its context menu
  - The user will be notified whether the installation/update/uninstallation of an app was completed successfully or not.
  - The ability to queue installations in order to prevent conflicts.
  - A dark theme is available to prevent you from burning your eyes. :sunglasses:
- - The ability to show package-related information (like its license, SHA256 hash, homepage, etc.) before installation.
+ - WingetUI has the ability to show package-related information (like its license, SHA256 hash, homepage, etc.) before installation.
- - More than 6800 packages available and counting!
+ - There are more than 14000 packages available (if winget, scoop and chocolatey are enabled)!
- - More features are coming in the future!
+ - More features coming in the future!

 # Installation